ClaireWa/ClaireWa/README.md

-- 👋 Hi, I’m @ClaireWa
+- 👋 Hi, I’m Claire
-- 👀 I’m interested in software development
+- 👀 I’m interested in QA testing or software developpement.
-- 🌱 I’m currently learning coding
+- 🌱 I have a CFG python certificate and I am still learning coding I am working on a new project :)

 <!---